CSSS/discord-bot-development/README.md

 In both cases, the former is the more commonplace term and the later is the developer term for it.

-I will generally use "DiscordBot" and "Discord Guild" in my documentation.
+I will generally use "bot" and "guild" in my documentation.

-# Creating a New Discord Application
+# Creating a new bot

-When creating a new Discord Application, you need to go to the [Discord Applications](https://discord.com/developers/applications) page, and click on `New Application` on the top right
+When creating a new bot, you need to go to the [Discord Applications](https://discord.com/developers/applications) page, and click on `New Application` on the top right

 ![Add New Application](add_new_application.png)